jo12no/spotify-ai-playlist-curateify/README.md

 # Spotify AI Playlist: Curateify 🎧🤖

-An experimental application designed to automate the curation of Spotify playlists via inference with multiple AI models.
+An experimental CLI application designed to automate the curation of Spotify playlists via inference with multiple AI models.
 It supports multiple data sources including:
 1) GPT & Gemini model outputs
 2) Spotify API (`get-recommendations` endpoint).
 3) Local .txt file (list of tracks or artist names exported from any service).